D.C. Council member Trayon White Sr., pleaded not guilty Thursday to a bribery charge during an arraignment in U.S. District Court.

-White was indicted last week after a jury found he had, in fact, taken $156,000 in cash payments from a business owner in exchange for help in renewing their companies’ violence-interruption contracts with the D.C. government.
+White was indicted last week by a federal grand jury, accused of agreeing to accept $156,000 in cash payments from a business owner in exchange for help in renewing their companies’ violence-interruption contracts with the D.C. government.

-He was caught on video where the company owner offered to pay White $15,000 for information related to the extension of their contracts.
 White, who has represented Ward 8 on the D.C.
-Council since 2016 and was the chairman of the Committee on Recreation, Libraries and Youth Affairs that oversaw some of the District’s violence-interruption efforts, took the money.
+Council since 2017, was the chairman of the Committee on Recreation, Libraries and Youth Affairs that oversaw some of the District’s violence-interruption efforts.

 Overall, the business owner paid White a total of $35,000 in four meetings between June and August.